MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/global-parameters-how-to-guide.md

 ## `--only-show-errors` global parameter

 During the process of debugging, you may want to only highlight the actual errors and filter out the warnings.
-To do so, you can use the `--only-show-errors` global parameter to only show errors and suppress any warnings.
+To do so, use the `--only-show-errors` global parameter to only show errors and suppress any warnings.
 For the following example, see the difference of the first line of the output when including the `--only-show-errors` global parameter:

 # [Without `--only-show-errors`](#tab/tabid-1)